-Because this shark was a freshwater shark, the Xenacanthus possibly thrived in waters such as swaps, allowing its eel-like body to beneficially help it navigate around.
+Because this shark was a freshwater shark, the Xenacanthus possibly thrived in waters such as swamps, allowing its eel-like body to beneficially help it navigate around.
 A larger, modern-looking type of shark definitely wouldn’t have thrived in these types of freshwaters.

 Xenacanthus didn’t get too big and is mainly thought to only have grown to be about a meter in length.
 This shark also looked quite a lot like modern-day eels, hence its name.

 The most interesting about this shark is its spine.
 The Xenacanthus had a sharp spine that possibly contained venom, making the shark act almost like a stingray can!
 This spine, therefore, is thought to have been the main form of protection against predators that often were much bigger than the Xenacanthus.

 Ptychodus was one of the largest prehistoric sharks, with some estimates placing its size up to 33 feet in length!
 Like today’s whale sharks it had a mouth full of teeth that were used to crush up its food.
 In comparison, Ptychodus had larger molars that would crush large shellfish instead of the plankton and krill today’s whale sharks eat.
 Ptychodus went extinct around 85 million years ago.

 Coined the first real shark, Cladoselache lived more than 380 million years ago.
 While considered a shark, a Cladoselache has more in common with your average fish than your average shark today.
 Much smaller and less muscular than sharks, Cladoselache had a longer and slimmer body that is more akin to what large fishes look like.